Albany High School (California): Academic competitions

+In the 2010–2011 academic year, Albany became home to a forensic (Speech and Debate) team.
+The Albany High School Speech and Debate team is a member of the Golden Gate Speech Association and the National Forensic League.

 Music programs

-The music program at the school serves approximately 250 students and supports choral, orchestral, concert band, and jazz programs.
-Craig Bryant is the Director of Instrumental Music, a position he has held since the fall of 2007.
-Students participate in the Jazz School Studio bands, the Oakland, Berkeley and San Francisco Youth Orchestras, and the CMEA and CBDA All-State Bands, as well as with other area honor groups.

-The instrumental music program is made up of two concert bands, two jazz bands, and a string orchestra.
-There are approximately 140 students involved in the program, with about half the jazz students also participating in one of the concert bands.
-Each group at the school meets three times per week to rehearse (for 50 minutes on Mondays, and 90 on Tuesdays/Thursdays or Wednesdays/Fridays).

-The ensembles at AHS perform four main concerts a year in addition to participating in festivals and recording competitions.
-The groups have garnered positive attention through performances at Yoshi's Oakland, Ashkenaz, the Freight and Salvage, and other Bay Area venues.

-The Albany High School Jazz Band has received top ratings and awards at the Folsom, Reno, and Santa Cruz Jazz Festivals.
-The 2010 group performed as a featured ensemble at the 2010 California Music Education Association State Conference in Sacramento.
-The band was also selected as a finalist for the 2010 Next Generation Festival, presented by the Monterey Jazz Festival, and the 2010 Essentially Ellington festival, presented by Jazz at Lincoln Center in New York, New York.
+The Albany High School Jazz Band, under the direction of Craig Bryant, was selected as a finalist for the 2010 Next Generation Festival, presented by the Monterey Jazz Festival, and the 2010 Essentially Ellington Festival, presented by Jazz at Lincoln Center in New York, New York.

 STEM programs

-Albany High School has many competing STEM teams, most notably Science Bowl, National Ocean Science Bowl, and Science Olympiad.
+Albany High School has many competing STEM teams, including Science Bowl, National Ocean Science Bowl, and Science Olympiad.

 Since it was founded at Albany Middle School (Division B) in 2013, Albany's Science Olympiad has qualified for state 4 times.
 In 2017 and 2018, the Albany High School Science Olympiad (Division C) team won first place in the Bay Area Regional Science Olympiad, and placed 5th and 3rd overall respectively at State.

 The Science Bowl team won the 1993 Department of Energy National Science Bowl competition.
 Albany High won its 2008 Science Bowl regional competition, defeating academic rival Mission San Jose High School.
 In 2009, Albany won its regional National Science Bowl competition, placing fifth nationwide.

-In 2012, the school National Ocean Sciences Bowl team went to Baltimore for Nationals, where they took seventh place.
-In 2013, the National Ocean Sciences Bowl team went to Milwaukee for Nationals and took fifth place.
 In 2016, Albany went to North Carolina for Nationals, where it won first place in the 2016 Department of Commerce National Ocean Sciences Bowl competition.
-In 2018, Albany won the regional NOSB competition, and placed fourth overall in the national finals in Colorado later that year.
 In 2019, Albany took home a second national championship in Washington, D.C., going undefeated in both the buzzer portion and the Scientific Expert Briefing portion of the competition.